yuki-uthman/learn-neovim-the-hard-way-the-book/src/Get_Cursor_Position.md

 # How to Get the Current Cursor Position in Neovim Using Lua

-Learn how to retrieve and display the current cursor position in Neovim using Lua.
-This guide provides step-by-step instructions with a code example, making it easy to add this functionality to your Neovim configuration.
+Learn how to retrieve and display the current cursor position using Neovim Api.
+This guide provides step-by-step instructions with a code example, making it easy to use this code in your Neovim Plugin.

 ## What is `vim.api.nvim_win_get_cursor`?